evkx/evkx.github.io/content/models/audi/a6_e-tron/s6_avant_e-tron/_index.md

 ## Interior

-The Audi S6 Avant e-tron features a driver-focused interior that enhances the cockpit feel, surrounded by premium materials used in all key areas.
+The Audi S6 Avant e-tron features a driver-centric interior that enhances the cockpit feel, surrounded by premium materials used in all key areas.
 It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.

 ### Seats